mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 7.2 Converting the Comments Form to a component

 Let us also move that new comment section out to its own component.
-This time, to a public component.
 Create the file named `web/src/main/kotlin/com/example/vok/NewCommentForm.kt` with the following contents:

 ```kotlin